CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 | **semi-supervised** | Semi-supervised machine learning utilizes a combination of labeled and unlabeled data during training to improve model performance, leveraging the benefits of both supervised and unsupervised learning techniques. |
 | **self-supervised** | Self-supervised machine learning involves training models to predict parts of the input data from other parts of the same data, without requiring external labels, enabling learning from large amounts of unlabeled data. |

+Please note that links to external documentation that detail the model training approach (and other detailed information) can be provided using [external references](#external-references) which is discussed later in this section.

 #### Task